Fence Installation Cost

 It's much easier to relax and enjoy your garden when you don’t feel like you're being overlooked.
 A good fence will provide you with the privacy you need to feel happy in your space.

-Garden fences in back gardens are typically restricted from being more than 2 metres (about 6.5ft) in height.
+If you are installing a fence in your garden, they are typically restricted to being no more than 2 metres high (about 6.5ft).
 Because of this, most people opt for 6-foot high fences in the back garden.

 Garden Fence Maintenance Costs